AshreneRoy/node-fs-example/README.md

     **Function should return the final content of file in the format shown in 1.**

-3. Remove the vegetables from `vegetables.txt` which are "green" (entire record)
+3. Remove the vegetables from `vegetables.txt` which start with letter `c`
-    - Use the same function to remove beverages that are "cold"
     - Function should return the final content of file in the format shown in 1.